All Episodes

 Obama was campaigning when he made this statement, and he was campaigning to the stupid.

-But we may have people listening today that weren't yesterday.
+I'm sorry to have to repeat this to you, but we may have people listening today that weren't yesterday.

 This whole thing, Obama has decided that he's going to get re-elected on the stupid.

-What he basically was saying was, these guys on the court are going to take away your health care.
+What he basically was saying was These guys on the court are going to take away your health care.

 They want to take away your health care.